khaors/geocompr/main.md

 Statistical learning aims at understanding data by building models which disentangle underlying relationships.
 Statistical learning can be roughly grouped into supervised and unsupervised techniques, both of which are used throughout a vast range of disciplines such as economics, physics, medicine, biology, ecology and geography [@james_introduction_2013].
-In this chapter we will focus on supervised techniques, i.e., we have a response variable, in our case this will be a binary one (landslide vs. non-landslide occurence) but could be also a numeric (pH value), an integer (species richness) or a categorical variable (land use).
+In this chapter we will focus on supervised techniques, i.e., we have a response variable, in our case this will be a binary one (landslide vs. non-landslide occurrence) but could be also a numeric (pH value), an integer (species richness) or a categorical variable (land use).
 Supervised techniques such as regression and machine learning model the relationship between the response variable and various predictors.
 Using either regression or machine learning techniques depends on the aim: statistical inference or prediction.
-Regression techniques are especially useful if the aim is statistical inference, i.e. if we are interested if a predictor significantly contributes to a model and how much.
+Regression techniques are especially useful if the aim is statistical inference, i.e. if we are interested in a predictor's significance or its contribution to a specific model.
 To trust the model outcomes we need to perform a thorough model validation testing if one or several of the underlying model assumptions (heterogeneity, independence, etc.) have been violated [@zuur_mixed_2009].
 By contrast, machine learning approaches are especially appealing due to their lack of assumptions.
-Though statistical inference is impossible [@james_introduction_2013], various studies have shown that machine learning  are at least at par with regression techniques regarding to predictive performance [e.g., @schratz_performance_nodate]. <!-- add one more source -->
+Though statistical inference is impossible [@james_introduction_2013], various studies have shown that machine learning are at least at par with regression techniques regarding predictive performance [e.g., @schratz_performance_nodate]. <!-- add one more source -->
 Naturally, with the advent of big data, machine learning has even gained in popularity since frequently the underlying relationship between variables is less important than the prediction such as future customer behavior.

 Though prediction will be the aim of the modeling in this chapter, we will not use machine learning but a simple generalized linear model (GLM).^[Nevertheless, a generalized additive model or a machine learning approach would be more suitable for our dataset (see exercises).
 We will show in chapter \@ref(eco) how to use spatial cross-validation with a machine learning approach.]
 This is because we can use also regression techniques such as a GLM without having to worry too much about possible model misspecifications when the aim is prediction.
-Additionally, GLMs are probably familiar to most readers, and therefore instead of explaining in detail the model building we can focus on the speciality of geographic data in a modeling context and spatial CV.^[Readers who are in need of refreshing their regression skills might have a look at @zuur_mixed_2009 and @james_introduction_2013, respectively.]
+Additionally, GLMs are probably familiar to most readers, and therefore instead of explaining in detail the model building we can focus on the specialty of geographic data in a modeling context and spatial CV.^[Readers who are in need of refreshing their regression skills might have a look at @zuur_mixed_2009 and @james_introduction_2013, respectively.]

 CV determines a model's ability to predict new data or differently put its ability to generalize.
-To achieve this, CV splits a dataset (repeatedly) into test and training data.
+To achieve this, CV splits a dataset (repeatedly) into test and training sets.
 It uses the training data to fit the model, and checks if the trained model is able to predict the correct results for the test data.
 Basically, cross-validation helps to detect over-fitting since a model that fits too closely the training data and its specific peculiarities (noise, random fluctuations) will have a bad prediction performance on the test data.
 However, the basic requirement for this is, that the test data is independent of the training data.
 CV achieves this by splitting the data randomly into test and training sets.
 However, randomly splitting spatial data results in the fact that training points are frequently located next to test points.
 Since points close to each other are more similar compared to points further away, test and training datasets might not be independent.
-The consequence is that cross-validation would fail to detect overfitting in the presence of spatial autocorrelation.
+The consequence is that cross-validation would fail to detect over-fitting in the presence of spatial autocorrelation.
 Here, spatial CV will come to the rescue which will be the main topic of this chapter.

-## Case study: landslide susceptibility
+## Case study: landslide susceptibility {#case-landslide}

 To introduce spatial CV by example, we will use a landslide dataset from Southern Ecuador (Figure \@ref(fig:lsl-map)).
 For a detailed description of the dataset and the study area please refer to @muenchow_geomorphic_2012.